nemoarchive/documentation/submit_data.md

 #### Manifest validation
 Upon upload to the [NeMO manifest submission page](https://assets.nemoarchive.org/manifest_submission/), file manifests will be immediately validated for:
+* complete header row
 * presence of checksums and all other required fields
 * proper controlled vocabularies
 * detection of unexpected file extensions
 * presence of all components of various bundle types

-Validation failure in any row(s) will result in creation of a log file detailing errors.
+Validation failure in any row(s) will result in an error message displayed on the submission page.
 Once errors are corrected, an updated validation file is submitted in the same way and undergoes the same validation.

 Validation success will result in notification within minutes, via email, of the Aspera path to which you will submit your data, as described below.
 Be sure to submit to the provided path, as any other submissions will be ignored and routinely deleted.